Spell-check and automatic corrections

-Google Docs helps you check your spelling two ways: by underlining misspelled words in red as you type them, and by providing with you a handy spell check tool, so that you can review all the misspelled words in your document one by one.
+You can check your spelling two ways with Google Docs: Docs underlines misspelled words in red as you type them, and provides a spell-check tool so you can review misspelled words in your document one by one.

-The spell check tool will suggest different spellings for each of the words identified.
+The spell-check tool will suggest different spellings for each of the words identified.
 To use one of the suggestions, select it from the suggestion list and click Change.
-If you'd like to use the suggested spelling throughout your document, click the drop-down arrow next to the "Change" button and selecting Change all.
+If you'd like to use the suggested spelling throughout your document, click the drop-down arrow next to the "Change" button and select Change all.

 You can also add words to the dictionary so that Docs never identifies them as misspelled.
 To add word that appear in the spell check tool to the dictionary, click the drop-down arrow next to the "Ignore" button and click Add to dictionary.

 You can also add words to your personal dictionary so that Google Docs never identifies them as misspelled, for example the names of friends and family.
 To add words to your personal dictionary, right-click the word and choose Add to personal dictionary.
 You can also add words in the spell-check tool by clicking the drop-down arrow next to the "Ignore" button and choosing to add the word to the dictionary.